sujoyrc/hindustani_raga_dataset_processing/README.md

 **Pune Singers:**

 For SM, the voice was loud enough so ANR was working well.
 But it was not working better than Spleeter.
 For other Pune Singers ANR is working worse than Spleeter.
 So for new singers, using Spleeter only was the best.
-Audacity noise removal is not giving any improvement, irrespective of whether we use Spleeter or not.
+Audacity noise removal is not improving, irrespective of whether we use Spleeter or not.
 Because of the loud tanpura, we need the aggressive splitting of Spleeter to get the separated vocals.

 **Durham Singers:**

-For Durham singers, low pass filtering followed by noise removal was working well.
-After than we could use Spleeter in order to be extra sure or we could do without it as well (the difference was negligible).
+For Durham singers, low pass filtering followed by noise removal worked well.
+After that, we could use Spleeter to be extra sure or we could do without it as well (the difference was negligible).
 For CC and AG, ANR only and ANR + Spleeter were working much better than Spleeter only.
 For SCh the difference is not so significant.
-The tanpura is soft enough so that all methods give decent pitch contours but ANRis still better than Spleeter.
+The tanpura is soft enough so that all methods give decent pitch contours but ANR is still better than Spleeter.

 Steps in ANR: